ZilongJi/SynReconfigNet/README.md

 ## Required packages and dependencies
-Implemented using Python 3.8 but later versions should work as well The folllowing packages are also required
+Implemented using Python 3.8 but later versions should work as well The folllowing packages are also required <br />
 1, brainpy: https://github.com/PKU-NIP-Lab/BrainPy <br />
 2, jaxlib: see brainy installation instructions <br />
 3, pandas <br />